GSAPP Students, Isaac Kim and Krista Wiryomartono, Win 2019 AIANY+ ASLANY Citation

 Wait Lists are used by instructors and departments to manage enrollment in courses.
 Some instructors or departments require students to join a Wait List before the cap is reached.
 In these cases, the instructor or department will manage entry to the course over the registration period.
 Please check departmental websites for additional information about Wait List management.

 On the day an instructor admits a student from a Wait List, the student will see a status of "Approved" in SSOL.
 The student will then be automatically enrolled overnight.
-The Wait List tool will close on Thursday evening before the end of the Change of Program period in the fall and spring semesters.
+The Wait List tool will close on Friday evening at the end of the Change of Program period in the fall and spring semesters.

 Auto-fill Wait List: Allows students to enroll into a course as seats become available, and students can see their position number on Auto-fill Wait Lists in SSOL.